Boston Dynamics adds an ‘arm’ to its robotic dog Spot

 It’s too soon to tell how the development would benefit Hyundai, the South Korean automaker that announced plans in December to spend more than $1 billion to take over the robotics lab.
 Hyundai already had a robotics division that worked on wearable technology, service robots and micro-mobility.
 When it announced plans to acquire Boston Dynamics, the car company said robotics show “potential for significant growth in the future.”

 The deal with Hyundai represents the third time Boston Dynamics has changed hands in seven years.
-Google bought the firm in 2013, but the robotics company wasn’t profitable.
+Google bought the firm in 2013.
+At the time, the robotics company wasn’t selling a product.
 The search giant sold it to Soft Bank four years later.

 Spot Enterprise represents Boston Dynamics’ second buyable product.
 Its first offering was Spot Explorer, which was released in June 2020.